amdshehab/FunctionalCalc/README.md

 # FunctionalCalc

-Just an oridinary calculator built on React Native as a test project
+Just an ordinary calculator built on React Native as a test project

 ## Tech Stack
 React Native